Computer Science and Information Security

 - “Citation” and “reference” are almost the same thing.

---- “Citation” = author, title, journal or book title, year, and the other things required by IEEE or ACM style.
+--- “Citation” = author, title, journal or book title, year, and the other things required to identify an article or other work

 --- “Reference” = information that you actually USE, and so you "cite" it in your reference list.